Armando1514/Polkadot-Observer/frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm server`

+Makes available a json-server that simulates a db, so you can make persistent your addresses and test the apis (do not use in prod).

 ### `npm test`